Adolis García Player Props: Rangers vs. Orioles

-The Texas Rangers, including Adolis Garcia and his .784 slugging percentage over his past 10 games, battle starting pitcher Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.
+Adolis Garcia -- with a slugging percentage of .595 in his past 10 games, including four home runs -- will be in action for the Texas Rangers versus the Baltimore Orioles, with Dean Kremer on the mound, on May 27 at 4:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Pirates.
+In his most recent game he had a hitless performance (0-for-5) against the Orioles.

 Adolis García Game Info & Props vs. the Orioles